thephm/signal_sqlite_md/README.md

 ## Setting up the config files

 The next step is to configure this tool.

 You'll need to define each person that you communicate with in `people.json` and the groups in `groups.json`.
 This way the tool can associate each message with the person that sent it and who it was sent to.

-Samples of these configuration files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config) upon which this tool [depends](#dependencies)
+Samples of these configuration files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config) upon which this tool [depends](#dependencies).

 This part is tedious the first time and needs to be updated when you add new contacts or Groups in Signal, i.e. a pain.

 Someday I can automate this but for now, no pain, no gain 🙂.

-The next sections describe
+The next sections describes where to find the identifiers for people and groups.

 ### People and groups